Gigaspaces/xap-docs/site/content/xap120adm/memoryxtend-rocksdb-ssd.markdown

 If you're not familiar with MemoryXtend, make sure you read its [documentation](./memoryxtend.html) before proceeding.
 We also recommend reading the [RocksDB documentation](https://github.com/facebook/rocksdb/wiki).
 {{%/refer%}}

-{{% info "License"%}}
-The MemoryXtend add-on is available for free during the evaluation period, but is not included in the premium edition license.
-For information about purchasing this add-on please contact [GigaSpaces Customer Support](http://www.gigaspaces.com/content/customer-support-services).
-{{% /info %}}

 # Prerequisites